Tyythedeveloper33/ReadMe-Generator/README.md

   ## License
-  This project is licensed under the GNU GPLv3 license
+  This project is licensed under the ISC license

   ## Contact
-  For questions or feedback, please contact  at .
+  For questions or feedback, please contact tyythedeveloper33 at .